-The Logistics Protocol for Blockchain
+The Logistics Application for Blockchain

 We use blockchain technology in our ecosystem to create an immutable ePOD with an indisputable record of the freight’s history, linked to a digital agreement – a ‘smart contract’.
 This ensures the validity and provenance of digitized documents.
 A universally applicable aspect of blockchain is that it enables more secure, transparent monitoring of transactions.
 With blockchain, the transactions between parties in the supply chain can be documented in a permanent and public decentralized record, creating transparency, security and trust.

-Why a Protocol for Logistics is Needed
+Why Blockchain for Logistics is Needed

 Transaction speed, transaction fees, the security of smart contracts and establishing a platform for long term development of logistics Dapps (decentralized applications) are the driving factors behind our protocol.
 The OpenPort network requires a processing time that supports high transaction volumes with low fees.
-Our protocol, fueled by our OPN token, gives us two essential benefits.
+Our protocol, fueled by the OPN token, gives us two essential benefits.

 - Speed and Cost Controls: OPN allows better control of speed and lowered transaction costs in an industry where margins for transporters can be slim (less than 5%).